Furcodontichthys

-Furcodontichthys novaesi is the only species of the monotypic genus Furcodontichthys, a genus of armored catfish.
+Furcodontichthys is a monospecific genus of freshwater ray-finned fish is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+The only species in the genus is Furcodontichthys novaesi.

 This species is endemic to Brazil where it is known from the middle Amazon at Lake Tefé and from the upper Juruá River drainage in the Solimões River basin.
 F. novaesi inhabits sandy substrates.